Become a Sponsor

 2009 PR Bred with 55 starts and $375,727 in earnings

-Don Carlos R was retired to CTA in March of 2020 with his last race a DNF.
-He had much racing wear and tear, an old left front sesamoid fracture, a right front bowed tendon with suspensory breakdown and a left hock bone spur.
+Don Carlos R was retired to CTA in March 2020 after an unforgettable racing journey.
+And despite facing various challenges, including an old left front sesamoid fracture, a right front bowed tendon with suspensory breakdown, and a left hock bone spur, he is a loving and friendly horse, and gets around quite well.

 2008 PR Bred with 72 starts and $72,086 in earnings

-Tito Discount is a 14 yr old native Puerto Rican bred war horse with 72 starts making $72,086 in his career on the track.
-Tito came to CTA in 2017 with a slab fracture on his left front knee.
+Meet Tito Discount, a 14-year-old native Puerto Rican bred war horse with an impressive career on the track - 72 starts and $72,086 in earnings.
+In 2017, Tito came to CTA with a slab fracture on his left front knee and retired to the facility after being adopted.

-Tito was retired to CTA in 2017 and adopted.
-When his adopter was in the process of moving to the US in 2018 to attend university, she planned to take Tito with her.
-Unfortunately, Tito tested positive for Piroplasmosis so he was not able to go.
-His adopter was devastated and asked if Tito could return to CTA, where she sponsored his care for the first 3 years.
+Unfortunately, when his adopter planned to move to the US in 2018, Tito tested positive for Piroplasmosis and couldn't join her.
+Heartbroken, she asked if Tito could return to CTA, where she had sponsored his care for the first three years.